Italian Wedding Soup Sandwich

 - Cut the baguettes into sandwich sized pieces.
 Cut the top off the baguette and scoop out a lot of the inside.
 (NOTE: you technically could use this part for the meatball breadcrumbs but I made the meatballs early and didnt want the bread to get stale)

-- Warm the bread in the oven on low.
+- Put some olive oil in a bowl and add the remaining minced garlic, as well as a little garlic powder and italian seasoning.
+Brush it on to the insides of the bread.
+Toast the bread under the broiler for a few minutes.
 Add the cheese to the bread, then the broccoli rabe.
 Next load it up with meatballs.
 Add some parm on top.

 - Serve the sandwiches with a half cup of the broth you cooked the meatballs in.